fusion-energy/paramak/README.md

 `my_reactor.export_neutronics_description()`

 Once you step files and the neutronics description has been exported then [Trelis](https://www.csimsoft.com/trelis) can be used to generate a DAGMC geometry in the usual manner.
-There is also a convenient script included in [task 12 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12) which can be used in conjunction with the neutronics description json file to automatically create a DAGMC geometry.
+There is also a convenient script included in task 12 of the UKAEA openmc workshop which can be used in conjunction with the neutronics description json file to automatically create a DAGMC geometry.
 Download [this script](https://github.com/ukaea/openmc_workshop/blob/master/tasks/task_12/make_faceteted_neutronics_model.py) and place it in the same directory as the manifest.json and step files.
 Then run the following command from the terminal.
+You will need to have previously installed the [DAGMC plugin](https://github.com/svalinn/Trelis-plugin) for Trelis.

 `trelis make_faceteted_neutronics_model.py`